 Biographyk-Verdier, Herbert (Verdiere); b.
-August 1, 1909, Savanah, Georgia; African American; father William Verdier (c1871-1927), mother Phoebe (Febie) Verdier (c1877-1912); Sent to live with Joseph Major (1875-?) and Martha M. J. Major (1881-?); Prior military service 2 years; Single; Office Worker, Notary Public and Clerk; CP 1935; Received Passport# 368137 on February 18, 1937 Domicile 206 St. Nicholas Avenue, NYC; Sailed March 10, 1937 aboard the Washington; Arrived in Spain on March 28, 1937; Initially attached to American Training Battalion, wounded a fellow volunteer with a knife, Stated “…he was nervous, because that comrade had blinded him with his pocket lamp.”
+August 1, 1909, Savannah, Georgia; African American; Father William Verdier (c1871-1927), mother Phoebe (Febie) Verdier (c1877-1912); Sent to live with Joseph Major (1875-?) and Martha M. J. Major (1881-?); Prior military service 2 years; Single; Office Worker, Notary Public, and Clerk; CP 1935; Received Passport# 368137 on February 18, 1937 Domicile 206 St. Nicholas Avenue, NYC; Sailed March 10, 1937 aboard the Washington; Arrived in Spain on March 28, 1937; Initially attached to American Training Battalion, wounded a fellow volunteer with a knife, Stated “…he was nervous, because that comrade had blinded him with his pocket lamp.”
 Served five days in jail and was docked 10 days pay; Served with the XIV BDE, Transport or ambulance unit; Killed in action October 1937, Cuesta la Reina reported to American cadres in November; Martha Major contacted the State Department attempting to find Verdier without success, his file notes deceased; Both Mother and brother died of Tuberculosis.

 Siblings: brother Percy (1902-1916), and sister Ruby (1900-1990).